suizokukan/wisteria/ROADMAP.md

 ===============================================================================

 [CURRENT] v.
 0.1.8
-* About to create a new graph 'report1.png'
-  About to create a new graph named 'report1.png'

 * un tableau récapitulatif des fingerprints (dans A1?)
 * créer un report montrant ce à quoi ressemble l'encoded string pour un/les sérializers